KingJessie/ecs-wellness-app/README.md

 **Security**
 - **More Security**
-- Implement OIDC instead of hardcoded AWS credentials.
+- Implement OIDC instead for AWS credentials.
 - Integrate Trivy for Docker image scanning and Checkov for Terraform IaC security checks.

 **Observability**